Yu Yu Hakusho: Tournament Tactics

 Yu Yu Hakusho: Tournament Tactics is a video game for the Game Boy Advance.
 It is based on the manga and anime series YuYu Hakusho created by Yoshihiro Togashi.
 The plot follows the protagonist Yusuke Urameshi, a teenage delinquent who dies in an accident and is brought back to life as a "Spirit Detective", a protector of the living world.
-Tournament Tactics specifically adapts the Dark Tournament story arc of the manga, in which Yusuke and his companions participate a deadly, demon martial arts competition.
+Tournament Tactics specifically adapts the Dark Tournament story arc of the manga, in which Yusuke and his companions participate in a deadly, demon martial arts competition.

 Tournament Tactics is a tactical role-playing game.
 Gameplay involves having the player move up to five characters on a grid-like battlefield, engage enemy units, and complete objectives.
 As player characters gain experience points, they level up, improving their statistics and granting them access to special "spirit attacks".
 Tournament Tactics was co-developed by Sensory Sweep Studios and Screaming Games as part of a publishing deal for Atari to distribute YuYu Hakusho games outside Japan.
 Tournament Tactics is the third Yu Yu Hakusho game that never saw a release in Japan.